 You may find that during each visit we may vary your position to address your specific area of need and to best support your changing body.

-• Pregnancy Wedges - Used to allow a woman to lay on her back at a 45-degree angle with her ankles and feet propped up.
+• Pregnancy Back and Leg Wedges - Used to allow a woman to lay on her back at a 45-degree angle with her ankles and feet propped up.

-• Body Pillow - Used to support a woman in a side-lying position.
+• Head and Body Pillow - Used to support a woman in a side-lying position.

 The uterus is an extraordinary muscular organ that undergoes a process of thickening and stretching as your baby grows and then works incredibly hard by contracting and retracting to bring your baby into this world.

 Massage can help your body release any tension or restrictions within your pelvis as your baby grows by addressing the uterus, its broad and round ligaments, abdominal muscles, and the stretching skin of your belly.
 Belly massage using slow soothing massage strokes will help calm you and relax you and your baby.